mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 making it much better for quick adjustments.

-If you're done with everything, you can press :guilabel:`Save` in the :guilabel:`Save New Preset` dialog and Krita will save the new brush.
+If you're done with everything, you can press :guilabel:`Save` in the :guilabel:`Save New Brush Preset` dialog and Krita will save the new brush.

 Section B - The Preset Chooser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^